valcat898/Data-Analyst-Portfolio/README.md

 **Technology:** Python, Pandas, Matplotlib, Statsmodels

-**Conclusion:** The analysis concluded that the new webpage did not significantly increase user conversion rates compared to the current webpage, as the p-value from the logistic regression was above the 0.05 threshold, indicating no statistical evidence of improvement.
+**Results:** The analysis revealed that the new webpage did not significantly increase user conversion rates compared to the current webpage, as the p-value from the logistic regression was above the 0.05 threshold, indicating no statistical evidence of improvement.

 ### Consumer Behavior and Sales Insights Dashboard
 **Code:** [Consumer Behavior and Sales Insights Dashboard](https://github.com/valcat898/Data-Analyst-Portfolio/tree/main/Consumer%20Behavior%20and%20Sales%20Insights)